Acorns Alternatives

 Acorns is a micro-investing app: it rounds up your spare change and invests it into a diversified portfolio of low-cost ETFs for you, hands-off and built for beginners, usually for a flat monthly fee.
 The main alternatives, by type: other robo-advisors and beginner apps that manage money for you the same way (Betterment, Wealthfront, SoFi); a more-control option that automates but lets you choose the holdings (M1 Finance); and Walnut, an AI investing assistant that is a different kind of alternative, because instead of managing your money it connects the brokerage you already use so you can analyze and decide yourself.
 There is no single best one.
 If you are a total beginner who wants hands-off simplicity, an Acorns-style robo fits better; if you want control and already have a broker, an assistant like Walnut fits.
 Match the tool to whether you want delegation or control.
 Walnut is not an investment adviser.

 Acorns is one of the best-known beginner investing apps, so “Acorns alternatives” is a common next search, usually because someone wants a slightly different deal: a lower or differently-structured fee, deeper planning, more control over the holdings, or AI that works on the broker they already use rather than a managed round-up account.
-This guide lays out an honest field of alternatives (Betterment, Wealthfront, SoFi, M1 Finance, and Walnut), describes each on the same fields, and is clear about what Acorns does well so the comparison is fair.
-Walnut is one option here, the keep-your-own-broker one, not the overall winner.
+This guide lays out an honest field of alternatives (Betterment, Wealthfront, SoFi, M1 Finance, and Walnut), describes each on the same fields, and compares them against each other and against Acorns so the picture is fair.
+Walnut appears throughout as the keep-your-own-broker option, not as the overall winner.

 What Acorns is (and why people look for alternatives)